Ten discoveries from giving up alcohol for Lent

 “For the first time since Lent began, I realized that I hadn’t craved or talked about alcohol during the past week.
 So to celebrate the return from the wilderness, I walked outside in silence with my cup of Chamomile tea.”
 Mallory McDuff, Ph.D., Warren Wilson College, North Carolina at Sojo.net.

 You may also want to read about Anna’s reasons for giving up alcohol for Lent.
-And if you think you may struggle taking a break from drinking, whether for lent for any other reason, the Club Soda Sober Sprint online programme can really help.
-You can start it at any time, and the 30 days of emails, videos, articles and other content will take you through the process of planning for a month off booze, getting through it, and deciding where to go after.
+And if you think you may struggle taking a break from drinking, whether for Lent or any other reason, Club Soda How to Stop Drinking online course can really help.
+You can start it at any time, and the 31 in-depth lessons, videos, reflections and activities will take you through the process of planning your breaking from drinking, getting through it, and deciding where to go after.